James-Henri/Spotify_Project/README.md

 py -m pip install spotipy
 ```

-3. Make a .env file in the root directory
+3. Create a .env file in the root directory
 4. Go to [Spotify for Developers](https://developer.spotify.com/)
+5. Create or login to an account
+6. Create an app
+7. Once created, make sure the Redirect URI is set to, http://127.0.0.1:5000/response
+8.